-With phone cameras now ubiquitous, we're taking and sharing more photos than ever.
-But even the best phone camera is likely to produce a dud or two, and even the best shot could stand to be better.
+We're taking and sharing more photos than ever, but even the best photographer is likely to produce a dud or two, and even the best shot straight out of your phone camera could stand to be better.

 Photo editing, then, shouldn't be the sole reserve of those who can afford to stump up the cash for a subscription to Adobe's Creative Cloud.
 And no, Microsoft Paint or Apple Preview won't cut it: you deserve more than mere cropping or a few sliders to tweak.

-So we've given our list a total overhaul and selected the very best free photo editors you can download, ranging from fully-featured Photoshop clones to simple, easy to use ways to add filters and effects to your favourite snaps.
+We've given our list a total overhaul and selected the very best free photo editors, ranging from fully-featured Photoshop clones to simple, easy to use ways to add filters and effects to your favourite snaps.
 These are by no means the only free options, though; if we've missed your favourite photo editor, let us know in the comments below.

 A silly name for an exceptional free photo editor